 Typically, we would print this offset, apply our coatings and collate the job offline, resulting in perfectly organized sheets ready to be placed into folders.
 However, the Indigo 12000 makes the job a bit easier and, therefore, less expensive.
 Running the job on the Indigo 12000 allows us to use a larger sheet size, creating a faster output.

 During the personalization process, we’re able to make each piece unique.
 The finishing process with the Indigo 12000 is similar.
-Using the Indigo 12000 technology, we’re able to digitally collate the pieces (printing them in order), and then restart the order once the set is complete.
+Using the Indigo printing process technology, we’re able to digitally collate the pieces (printing them in order), and then restart the order once the set is complete.
 After the printing process is done, we manually move the large sheets over to the cutter and cut them in lifts (using slip sheets) so we can easily pull out each complete set.

 The Indigo 12000: What You Need To Know